How to Choose the Right Projects When Every Department Is Convinced Theirs Is the Right One

 The chicken-and-egg problem stalls decisions: you cannot estimate a project’s true cost and complexity without doing design work, but you cannot justify design work without a preliminary approval decision.
 Organizations oscillate between these two requirements indefinitely.

-Downstream blindness treats every project as if its value begins and ends with itself, missing the way foundational investments reduce the cost and increase the reach of everything built afterward.
+Downstream blindness treats every project as if its value begins and ends with itself, missing the way foundational investments reduce the cost of everything built afterward.

 Project Vista is structured to address each of these failure modes directly.